hanabi/hanabi.github.io/Reference.md

 * *Reverse Finesses* take precedence over *Bluffs*.
 This means that you cannot use cards to *Bluff* that have "matching" cards in the *Finesse Position* of other players, since the player you want to *Bluff* will pause to give a chance for the matching cards to play first.
 * However, in some rare situations, when initiating a *Reverse Finesse*, you have a free choice between a color clue and a rank clue, meaning that both rank and color will **only** touch the one target card.
 Here, players will normally choose color instead of rank, since in most variants, color clues are better than rank clues.
 * Im this situation, if a player chooses rank instead of color, and there was not a good reason to do so, then the player giving the clue must be trying to communicate something extra.
 By convention, this means that they really want a *Bluff* to happen (instead of a *Reverse Finesse*).
 The next player should **not** wait for other matching cards to play first.
 This is called a *Rank Choice Bluff*.
 * Note that it is possible to use the *Rank Choice* convention with any kind of *Bluff*.
-Thus, it is possible to *Rank Choice 3 Bluff*, *Rank Choice Double Bluff*, *Rank Choice Triple Bluff*, and so forth.
+Thus, it is possible to *Rank Choice 3 Bluff*, *Rank Choice Double Bluff*, and so forth.
 * Examples:
   * Game #8129, turn 4 (cluing Hyakinthus' green 3 with number 3)